The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 If a low protein diet is not monitored by healthcare professionals, there can be potential side effects.

-A low protein diet generally requires avoidance or severe restriction of animal meats (more on that below).
-Because of this, a low protein diet may lead to anemia, one of the first signs and symptoms of kidney disease.
+Examples include vitamin B12, iron, and calcium.
+Because of this, a low protein diet may lead to or progress anemia, one of the first signs and symptoms of kidney disease.

 Who should follow a low protein diet?